 Our Club has programs and resources to develop players (2017-2005 age groups) for the 2023-24 season at every level.
 We have playing opportunities whether you are interested in playing locally, high school, college, regionally, nationally, or professionally.

-Meetings are for parents of NEWLY SELECTED players who have been ‘invited’ to respective club teams.
+Meetings are for parents of NEWLY SELECTED or returning players who have been ‘invited’ to respective club teams.
 The meeting will cover the following information; team planning, schedules, coach introductions, fundraising, registration, scholarships, and more.

 How do I register for evaluations?

 Players can register for evaluations online.
 Registering online is MANDATORY and allows us to both prepare for expected numbers and keep you informed of any changes.
 It also expedites the check-in process when you arrive.
 Players should register a minimum of 24 hours prior to the first scheduled tryout.

 Do current SBSC players need to participate in evaluations?
 Register online?

 No and No